ohjho/starter_guide_face_recog/_text_files/primer.md

 <img src='https://bit.ly/2Lusa3r' height='200'>

-The image is splitted into small squares of 16x16 pixels.
+The image is split into small squares of 16x16 pixels.
 In each square, we’ll count up how many gradients point in each major direction and the square is replaced by the arrow directions that are the strongest.
 The original image is converted into simple representation that captures **basic structure** of a face in a simple way.
 Detecting faces means find the part of our image that looks the most similar to a known HOG pattern that was extracted from a bunch of other training faces:
 <img src='https://cdn-images-1.medium.com/max/800/1*6xgev0r-qn4oR88FrW6fiA.png' height='300'>

 #### Facial Landmark Detection, 2014